Irungaray/nubceo-bands/README.md

 - Loaders on API requests.
 - Better session management.
 Currently the session is stored on a state, so when the page is refreshed, the session is lost.
 - A lot of UI improvement.
 It would have been nice to have images for each band.
+- Toasts instead of alerts
+- Clicking on a breadcrumb, results in new API call. (fixable with useMemo?)
 - The codebase is entirely, although I decided to keep the UI in spanish.
 Turned out a bit weird.
 ## Run the project:
 > git clone https://github.com/Irungaray/nubceo-bands